The Burnside bicategory of groupoids

 My interest in making these constructions explicit was re-ignited by a lecture by Clark Barwick in April, 2009, in which he carried out the analogue for schemes, and showed that algebraic $K$-theory extends to an enriched functor on the resulting spectral category.
 I claimed at the time that the construction for groupoids was standard and well known, but was not able to back up that claim when Dustin Clausen asked what I meant.
 These notes are my attempt to make good on that claim.
 My objective is to be self-contained and explicit.
-Much deeper and far reaching work is being done in this area by many people, among them Clark Barwick, Anna Marie Bohmann, David Gepner, Bert Guillou, Rune Haugseng, Peter May, and Stefan Schwede.
+Much deeper and far reaching work is being done in this area by many people, among them Clark Barwick, Anna Marie Bohmann, David Gepner, Bert Guillou, Rune Haugseng, Peter May, and Stefan Schwede on the topological side, and most recently Emily Riehl and Dominic Verity \cite{riehl-verity} on the category theoretic side.

-The first section below describes various equivalent notions of an action by a groupoid.
-This is used in Section 2 to set up the ``Burnside bicategory'' of groupoids, $\bB$, using the notion of bi-sets or equivalently of bi-actions.
-Section 3 describes the correspondence bicategory of groupoids, $\bC$, and Section 4 carries out the comparison between the bicategories $\bB$ and $\bC$.
+The first section below describes various notions connected with actions of groupoids on sets.
+This is extended in Section 2 to bi-sets, and is used set up the ``Burnside bicategory'' of groupoids.
+We recall some standard constructions in Section 3, and then describe the connection with topology as well as the two connections with the usual bicategory of groupoids.
+Section 4 is devoted to the correspondence bicategory, and Section 5 to the relation between it and the bi-set bicategory.

 I am grateful to Chris Schommer-Pries for pointing out the bi-action model (see \cite{lerman,schommer-pries}).
-Conversations with Jacob Lurie, Clark Barwick, Matthew Gelvin, Ang\'elica Osorno, and Martin Frankland have also been helpful.
+Conversations with Jacob Lurie, Clark Barwick, Matthew Gelvin, Ang\'elica Osorno, and Martin Frankland have also been helpful, and I thank the referee for a very careful reading and for pointing out a signal error in the first version of this paper, correcting which led to an extensive reorganization of the paper.
+My longtime friendships with Sam Gitler and with Gaunce Lewis enriched my mathematical life over many years, and I am forever grateful.

-These notes are dedicated to the memory of Gaunce Lewis, who would have done a much better job writing up his idea than I have done here.